Chin-eng/Chin-eng.github.io/index.md

 Hi 👋,

 Welcome to my portfolio website!
 My name is Chin-Erdene Gantulga.
 This site is dedicated to bringing together all my works.
-I will also update the website periodically, so it is updated regularly!
+I will also update the website periodically, so it is updated regularly [right now I'm still editing most of the writings so there are not here yet]!

 ### Bio